openbridge/ob_hacky_slack/README.md

 # Overview
 There are two goal of Hacky Slack.
 The first was to was to create a generic shell client for the Slack messaging API.
 The second was to take advantage of the Slack messaging interface to allow applications, like Monit, to style its events.
 In support of both goals Hacky Slack offers customizations for external applications, like Monit, via external config files (See the Monit example).

-Also, in support of having a more compelling Slack messages, a small collection of icons were created.
-The icons are meant to provide visual cues to the user so they can more easily identify the context of a message they received.
+Also, in support of having more compelling Slack messages, a small collection of icons were created.
+The icons are meant to provide visual cues to the user so they can more easily identify the context of a message they received in Slack.

 # Requirements

+ Hack Slack should run in most modern Linux environments.
+It has been tested in a CentOS 7 Docker container and Mac OS X.

+## cURL

- Hacky Slack requires cURL.
+Hacky Slack requires cURL (https://curl.haxx.se).
 Most systems have it installed.
-However, if you are running Hacky Slack in Docker it may not.
-It should run in most modern Linux environments.
-This has been tested in a CentOS 7 Docker container and Mac OS X.
+However, if you are running Hacky Slack in Docker cURL may not be installed.

 ## Slack API Tokens

- You need to make sure that your Slack token is set as a system variable <code>${SLACK_TOKEN}</code> OR you can pass it in the command line to Hacky Slack <code> -k "12329210-391-0391-039210931AASC"</code>.
+ You need to make sure that your Slack token is set as a system variable <code>${SLACK_TOKEN}</code> or you can pass it to Hacky Slack via <code> -k "12329210-391-0391-039210931AASC"</code>.
 You can also hard code it into <code>slack.sh</code> as <code>TOKEN="12329210-391-0391-039210931AASC"</code>

-## Slack API Endpoint URL
+## Slack API Webhook Endpoint

  Hacky Slack will default to the Slack API endpoint URL <code>https://hooks.slack.com/services/</code>.
 However, if you want to use a different one simply pass it via <code> -w "https://foo.slack.com/bar/"</code>